rubengeertsema/wishlist-meetup/README.md

 ```
 Note: you can also test the backend through the swagger-ui.
 Try to find how to get there and test the api with swagger.
 Also see: http://springfox.github.io/springfox/docs/current/#springfox-swagger-ui

+## END PART 1
+Now we have a basic understanding of Kubernetes.
+Lets move on to the next part!
+Check out the next git branch where we
+will focus on the WishList frontend.